-- You have unreimbursed medical expenses that are more than 7.5% of your adjusted gross income. - The distributions are not more than the cost of your medical insurance due to a period of unemployment. - You are totally and permanently disabled. - You are the beneficiary of a deceased IRA owner. - You are receiving distributions in the form of an annuity. - The distributions are not more than your qualified higher education expenses. - You use the distributions to buy, build, or rebuild a first home. - The distribution is due to an IRS levy of the qualified plan. - The distribution is a qualified reservist distribution.
+- You have unreimbursed medical expenses that are more than 7.5% of your adjusted gross income. - The distributions are not more than the cost of your medical insurance due to a period of unemployment. - You are totally and permanently disabled. - You have been certified as having a terminal illness. - You are the beneficiary of a deceased IRA owner. - You are receiving distributions in the form of a series of substantially equal periodic payments. - The distributions are for your qualified higher education expenses. - You use the distributions to buy, build, or rebuild a first home. - The distribution is due to an IRS levy of the qualified plan. - The distribution is a qualified reservist distribution. - The distribution is a qualified birth or adoption distribution. - The distribution is a qualified disaster distribution or qualified disaster recovery distribution. - The distribution is a corrective distribution.